w3c/baggage/correlation_context/HTTP_HEADER_FORMAT_RATIONALE.md

 ## Trimming of spaces

-Header should be human readable and editable.
+The header should be human-readable and editable.
 Thus spaces are allowed before and after the comma, equal sign, and semicolon separators.
-It makes human-editing of headers less error-prone.
+It makes manual editing of headers less error-prone.
 It also allows better visual separation of fields when value modified manually.

 ## Case sensitivity of names

 There are few considerations why the names should be case sensitive:
-- some keys may be a url query string parameters which are case sensitive
+- some keys may be a URL query string parameters which are case sensitive
-- forcing lower case will decrease readability of the names written in camel case
+- forcing lower case decreases readability of the names written in camel case

 ## Value format

-Considering the intended use of this header, the value format and its encoding is opaque and specific to the systems producing and consuming it.

-## Versioning
-Versioning allows changes to the header format in future iterators of the spec.
-For that, a key/value pair denoting the version of the header has to be present as first item of the value list.
-The format `v=n` as first member of a comma separated list seems future proof as any new value format we might decide upon later can still fulfill this requirement.

-If there are multiple headers, each header has to start with the version identifier.
-As multiple headers may get concatenated into one, multiple version identifiers in a single header are to be expected.
-Once several versions of the spec exist, this can lead to different versions within one header.
-Consequently, a parser has to expect a version identifier at any position of the list.
-The version defined there will apply to all subsequent key/value pairs until another version identifier occurs.
+While the semantics of header values are specific to the producer and consumer of a key/value pair, we concluded that string values should be encoded at the producer and decoded at the consumer and that the specification should define a mechanism for that.

+Url encoding is a low-overhead way to encode Unicode characters for non-Latin characters in the values.
+Url encoding keeps a single word in Latin unchanged and accessible.

 ## Limits

-The idea behind limits is to provide trace vendors common safeguards so the content of the `Correlation-Context` header can be stored with the request.
-Thus the limits are defined on the number of keys, max pair length and the total size.
-The last limit is the most important in many scenarios as it allows to plan for the data storage limits.
+The idea behind limits is to provide trace vendors standard safeguards so the content of the `Correlation-Context` header can be stored with the request.
+Thus the limits are defined on the number of keys, max pair length, and the total size.
+The total size limit is the most important for planning data storage requirements.

 Another consideration was that HTTP cookies provide a similar way to pass custom data via HTTP headers.
 So the limits should make the correlation context name-value pairs fit the typical